 About equal distance between Pensacola Beach and Fort Walton Beach on the Florida Panhandle, Navarre Beach is a narrow sliver of an island with 12 miles of fine white powdery sand, high rise condos and plenty of activities if you’re looking for something other than lounging on the beach and frolicking in the Gulf of Mexico.

-We did enjoy lounging on the beach, hanging out on our ocean-view balcony and eating excellent fish tacos, shrimp and fried catfish for breakfast.
+We did enjoy time spent on the beach, hanging out on our ocean-view balcony and eating excellent fish tacos, shrimp and fried catfish for breakfast.
 Twice.
-But I can do that at a lot of beaches in Florida.
-What made Navarre, FL different?
+But I can do that at a lot of beaches in Northwest Florida.
+What made Navarre, FL, different?
 For me, it was the laid-back atmosphere, lack of traffic and uncrowded beaches.
 I also loved that it’s free of large shopping centers and commercial districts, but you have access to anything you want by driving over the bridge.